Parley P. Christensen: Early life

-Christensen was born on July 19, 1869, in Weston, Idaho, to Peter and Sophia M. Christensen and was taken by them to Newton, Utah.
+Christensen was born on July 19, 1869, in Weston, Idaho, to Peter and Sophia M. Christensen, and was taken by them to Newton, Utah.
 In 1890 he graduated from the University of Utah Normal School and University of Deseret, then became a teacher and principal in Murray and Grantsville, Utah.
 In 1897, he graduated from Cornell University Law School and practiced law in Salt Lake City.

 Early political career

 From 1892 to 1895, he was superintendent of schools in Tooele County, Utah.
 In 1895 he was secretary of the Utah constitutional convention that drafted a state constitution for submission to Congress.
-In the late 1890s he was city attorney of Grantsville.
+In the late 1890s he was city attorney of Grantsville, and in 1900 he was elected county attorney of Salt Lake County.
 Between 1900 and 1904 Christensen was a Republican state officer, including party chairman.
-In 1902 he was defeated for renomination as county attorney, but in 1904, he was elected again to that office.
+In 1902 he was defeated for renomination as county attorney, but in 1904 he was elected again to that office.
 Christensen unsuccessfully sought the Republican nomination for Congress in 1906, 1908, and 1910 against incumbent Joseph Howell.

 From 1901 to 1906 he was prosecuting attorney for Salt Lake County.
 In 1906 he was cited to appear before a district court judge to show why he had not approved the issuance of a warrant for the arrest of Joseph F. Smith, president of the Church of Jesus Christ of Latter-day Saints, "on a charge of sustaining unlawful relations with one of his five wives.
 From 1910 to 1912 he was a member of the Utah House of Representatives as a Republican.
 In the latter year, Christensen joined Theodore Roosevelt's Progressive Party and ran as the Progressive candidate for the Utah House of Representatives.
 He lost, but two years later he was elected to that office as a Progressive; he served one term.
 He supported a number of reforms.

 Between 1915 and 1920, Christensen became "increasingly involved with various left-wing and labor groups" in Utah.
 He helped organize the Utah Labor Party in 1919, defended several radicals incarcerated at Fort Douglas, Utah, charged with opposition to American involvement in World War I. He was president of the Popular Government League, organized in 1916, which argued for adopting the initiative and referendum in Utah.